Allison Pearson: Books

-Pearson's first novel, I Don't Know How She Does It (2002), is a "chick lit" examination of the pressures of modern motherhood.
+Pearson's first novel, I Don't Know How She Does It (2002), was a "chick lit" examination of the pressures of modern motherhood.
 The book was a bestseller in the UK and the US, selling four million copies, and was made into a film.

 Pearson was sued by Miramax for non-delivery of a second novel, I Think I Love You, for which she received a US$700,000 advance in 2003.
 Delivery was due in 2005: it was published in 2010.
 The novel was about a teenager's passion for David Cassidy in the 1970s and the man writing the so-called replies from David Cassidy to the teenage fans, who meet up 20 years later after marriage, divorce, and children.
-Her newspaper, The Telegraph, praised the novel for its warmth and sincerity; The Guardian described it as an "unrealistic and sappy romance".
+The Daily Telegraph praised the novel for its warmth and sincerity; however, The Guardian described it as an "unrealistic and sappy romance".

 A sequel to I Don't Know How She Does It was published in September 2017.
 The novel, How Hard Can It Be, continues the story of the protagonist Kate Reddy, now approaching 50 and struggling with bias against older women in the workplace.
-The book attracted considerable publicity but was not a bestseller.
+The book attracted considerable publicity, but was not a bestseller.

 Views

 Islamic terrorism

 Shortly after the first of the 22 March 2016 Belgian bombings, Pearson suggested that the attacks were a justification for the Brexit cause in the then-upcoming referendum on Britain's membership of the European Union, writing on Twitter that "Brussels, de facto capital of the EU, is also the jihadist capital of Europe.
 And the Remainers dare to say we're safer in the EU!"
 Her tweet was criticised by Kay Burley and The Guardian columnist Owen Jones.
-Following the May 2017 Manchester Arena bombing, Pearson called for terror suspects in the United Kingdom to be interned.

 Transgender issues

-Pearson views transgender identity as "a warped ideology".
-In 2017 she described a review of the Gender Recognition Act as "spineless politicians, pathetically eager to be on-trend" and that the review was due to "biological science lies".
+Pearson views transgender identity as "an evil trans ideology" and that "Organisations that should know better have allowed themselves to be infiltrated by a warped ideology that dares to call the fundamental truths of biological science lies".

+Writing for the Telegraph about the NHS's decision to log their patient's sexual orientation on every visit; she claimed that politicians were capitulating to the will of LGBT lobby groups.
+She questioned the allocation of public funds to the advocacy group LGBT Foundation:

+"It's clear that spineless politicians, pathetically eager to be on-trend, are being manipulated by lobby groups such as the Lesbian, Gay, Bisexual and Transgender (LGBT) Foundation, a “charity” reportedly behind the new NHS policy".